hockeybuggy/hockeybuggy.com/about.md

 ---

 I am a graduate of the University of Guelph with a degree in Computer Science from the faculty of Computing.
-I worked at Camp Big Canoe for a number of years and keen canoeist.
+I worked at Camp Big Canoe for a number of years, doing various things from leading music and drama rotations to teaching canoing.

 In the summer of 2014 I worked with professor [Fei Song][FEISONG] on a project performing sentiment analysis in twitter messages.
 The simple system used a